 The Island of Doctor Lucky (Cheapass Games)

 People have been trying to kill Doctor Lucky for over twenty years, and this time around, you’re visiting his exotic island estate to try your murderous luck against the titular Doctor!
-The Island of Doctor Lucky offers a new gameboard to explore and new movement mechanics — including the Doctor’s very distracting cat — this is the best addition to the series yet! ($40)
+The Island of Doctor Lucky offers a new gameboard to explore, new movement mechanics, and a very distracting cat.
+This is the best addition to the series yet! ($27.39)

 [Check out our full review by clicking here!]

 Build a castle and then occupy it in Castellan, a game of strategy and opportunity.
 With great modeled pieces that really add to the aesthetic, Castellan has style and substance. ($34.95)

 The Abandons (Puzzling Pixel Games)